The IRE Mentorship Program

 Participants must adhere to the IRE Principles:

 IRE supports vigorous debate and welcomes disagreement, while maintaining a civil and respectful community.
+Discriminatory or harassing behavior is not permitted.

 IRE may take any action it deems appropriate to deal with those who violate our principles, including exclusion from our events, forums, listservs and the organization itself.